We run book drives, organize advocacy efforts, and fight to keep challenged books in the hands of the students they were written for.

 Greenwich Academy High School

-Kiki founded Page Not Found in 2024 after witnessing the growing impact of book bans on student access to literature.
-She leads the organization’s vision and long-term strategy, oversees student leadership, and guides partnerships, advocacy efforts, and the development of the student-run anthology.
+Kiki founded Page Not Found in 2024 to give young writers a real platform and make sure every student has access to books that reflect their world.
+She leads the organization's vision and long-term strategy, oversees the student leadership team, and drives partnerships, advocacy, and the development of the anthology.

 • Chelsea C.